Load Balancing

 Internal load balancer (default)

-Any NextGen Object Storage is provisioned with a built-in Load Balancer (referred as Internal Load Balancer) solution which will work seamlessly out of the box.
+Any NextGen Object Storage is provisioned with a built-in Load Balancer (referred to as Internal Load Balancer) solution which will work seamlessly out of the box.
 The internal load balancer is fully configured to provide a secured, reliable and highly-available endpoint.
 Upon provisioning a new Object Storage instance, the system will be have a globally unique FQDN matching the Object Storage front-end network, along with a matching well-known CA certificate that will be used for a secured communication over HTTPS.

-In case a public IP/additional VNI (Virtual Network Interface) is allocated to the object storage, the internal load balancer will be used to distribute the workload.
+In case a public IP/additional VNI (Virtual Network Interface) is allocated to the Object Storage, the internal load balancer will be used to distribute the workload.
 The main difference between Frontend network and Public/VNI handling is the load balancer mode of operation:

 • Public/VNI - The load balancer will be used as a gateway for all traffic from/to the Object Storage Virtual Controller.